cncf/glossary/content/en/runtime.md

 The container runtime acts as an abstraction layer for these features.

 ## How it helps
+Container runtimes are a necessary component of container orchestrators such as Kubernetes.
+They handle the container lifecycle, meaning X, Y, and Z.
 Runtimes also manage hardware resources and automate [??], taking care of all these operating system-level actions. thus, they are responsible for launching, managing, and terminating containers.
 Over time different container runtime products evolved, leading to the OCI Specification,